ceford/cefjdemos-data-jdm-docs-en/articles/jdocmanual/source-data.md

 ## Image Sizes

-During the article build process, each original image leads to the creation of six additional images at resolutions of 576, 768, 992 and 1200 pixels wide in png or jpg format, depending on the original, and webp format.
-The image links in the markdown files are replaced with picture tags that allow the browser to select the image most appropriate for the device resolution and capabilities.
+During the article build process, each original image leads to the creation of additional images at resolutions of 576, 768, 992 and 1200 pixels wide in png or jpg format, depending on the original, and webp format.
+The image links in the markdown files are replaced with picture tags that allow the browser to select the image most appropriate image for the device resolution and capabilities.

 ## Local Location of Sources